 Alright, let's assume you've got your ladder extended and you're staring at the indoor unit leaking water from your ceiling like it stole your lunch money.

 Firstly, you're going to want to turn your air conditioner off at the main circuit breaker or outdoor unit isolator.
-If you're only turning the isolator off at the indoor unit, you'll cause the system to trip on LP (low pressure) with the indoor fan off and the compressor running.
+If you're only turning the isolator off at the indoor unit, you'll cause the system to trip on LP (low pressure) with the indoor fan off and the air conditioner compressor running.

 Now that you've safely isolated the air conditioner condensing unit outside, you can head back inside into the ceiling space for the time of your life.